l31g/coral/docs/final/markdown.md

 #### Comments ####

 Comments in CORaL can be done in two styles.
 The first is an inline comment, designated by `//`.
 The compiler ignores everything after `//` until the conclusion of the line.
 Comments can also be begun with `/*` and concluded with `*/`.
 This flavor of comment can span multiple lines.
+Once the compiler sees a `/*` it will ignore everything until it sees another `*/`.

 #### Identifiers ####

 An identifier is a sequence of letters and digits.
 Identifiers in CORaL have similar restrictions as those in C. The first character of an identifier must be a letter (the '`_`' character counts as a letter).
 The language is case-sensitive, so upper and lower case letters are considered different, and identifiers can have any length.

 #### Keywords ####

 CORaL reserves the following identifiers for use as keywords:

-	array		char		double		else		for
+	if 				else 				while 			for
+	return  		global  			server 			port
+	user 			password			type  			DBName
+	primary_key		foreign_key 		connectDB  		closeDB

 #### String Literals ####